apache/doris/docs/en/docs/query-acceleration/statistics.md

 Explanation:

 - Table\_name: The table name.
-After it is specified, the statistical task information corresponding to the table can be viewed.
+After it is specified, the statistical job information corresponding to the table can be viewed.
 It can be a `db_name.table_name` form.
-Return all statistical task information if not specified.
+Return all statistics job information if not specified.
-- Job\_ID: The statistics task ID `ANALYZE`.
+- Job\_ID: The statistics job ID `ANALYZE`.
 The value returned when the asynchronous collection of statistics is performed.
-Return all statistical task information if not specified.
+Return all statistics job information if not specified.

 Currently `SHOW ANALYZE`, 11 columns are output, as follows: